Undergraduate students in a lecture, Keighton Auditorium

 You only need to apply for the Nottingham Potential Bursary once.
 If you are a continuing student that has already received the bursary, you will be automatically reassessed each academic year.

-Once you have been accepted to receive the bursary, most students will be automatically paid in three termly instalments across the academic year.
+Once you have been accepted to receive the bursary, most students will be automatically paid in three termly installments across the academic year.
 The only exception is if you're awarded due to attending a summer school then the award is paid in one lump sum at the start of the academic year.

 What happens if my eligibility changes?